Availity/availity-react/packages/spaces/README.md

 // ...
 class SpacesComponent extends React.Component {
   render() {
-    const [space, images] = useSpaces(spaceId, payerId);
+    // id can be a space or a payer id const {space, images} = this.context;
-    // Returns space and images for spaceId, if available.
-Otherwise returns space and images for payerId }
+    // Returns space and images for id
+  }
 }